 - 2013 College Sports Madness Third Team All-American

 - 2005 and 2006 Pro Bowl selection; Named to All-Pro team in 2006

 G Ruben Brown, Chicago Bears

-Nine-year NFL veteran has started 70 of 92 career games played for four NFL teams
+- Nine-year NFL veteran started 82 of 104 career games played for five NFL teams

 C Roberto Garza, Chicago Bears

-Started 94 consecutive games he has appeared in; Current captain of Chicago Bears
+- Started 126 consecutive games he has appeared in; current captain of Chicago Bears